Oliver Perks' Wartime Blog Summaries

 - The mess near Cairo: a leaky corrugated iron roof, brandy and ginger.

-- On draft to Sicily - July 1943.
+- July 1943: On draft to Sicily.

 Oliver Perks' Wartime Blog 9 - 1943

-- Picnic on the beach, August bank holiday.
+- 30 August 1943: Picnic on the beach, Sicily.

 - I don't know old boy, I don't know (Lt.
-Col. I.G.G.S Hardie D.S.O.).
+Col. I.G.G.S.
+Hardie DSO).

 - Red wine, a long sleep and a clear head for marching.